Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 L-Shaped Kitchens (With Island)

-Much like the galley-style kitchen, the L-shaped kitchen uses two walls for your work spaces, but unlike the galley-style kitchen, these two walls are placed at an angle, not facing each other.
+Much like the galley-style plan, the L-shaped kitchen uses two walls for your work spaces, but unlike the galley-style, these two walls are placed at an angle, not facing each other.
 This kind of culinary zone layout provides plenty of space in which two or more cooks can easily work together at the different work stations.

 U-Shaped Kitchens

-While this kitchen design doesn’t allow for the incorporation of a dining area into the kitchen, it does allow for more than two cooks to work at once.
-Also, the open area at the legs of the “u” allows the kitchen to be opened to an adjoining room – such as the dining room.
-This allows the cooks and the guests to see each other and interact without over crowding the kitchen area.
+While this kitchen design doesn’t allow for the incorporation of a dining area into the floor plan, it does allow for more than two cooks to work at once.
+Also, the open area at the legs of the “u” allows the floor plan to be opened to an adjoining room – such as the dining room.
+This allows the cooks and the guests to see each other and interact without over crowding the area.

 This type of kitchen is ideal for busy cooks because it helps in keeping everything within one’s easy reach.
 It surrounds the cook with the counter space as well as with the appliances.
 It makes use of the three full walls to maximize both of the storage and work space.
 It can be used either for small or large rooms.
 U-shaped kitchens are suited best for condominiums or terrace houses.